 “Many of these are not backed with enough scientific evidence to show they actually work and without scientific evidence, we cannot recommend with certainty that this is a beneficial method of losing weight,” warns Clarkson.

 “Secondly, not all fad diets work for everyone.
 You may have noticed previously that what works for your friends doesn’t work for you.
-This is because we all carry different versions of genes that cause us to metabolize nutrients differently, achieving weight loss,” Clarkson, who works with this concept very closely at The DNA Dietician (opens in new tab).
+This is because we all carry different versions of genes that cause us to metabolize nutrients differently, achieving weight loss,” Clarkson, who works with this concept very closely at The DNA Dietician.
+Instead, it's best to consider learning how to lose weight without dieting with a more sustainable method.

 3. Demonizing an entire food group